Guide - A Costa da Morte, Travelling Through Eastern Route

 Imágenes de Turismo de Galicia.

-Then continue on to the charming fishing village of Laxe, where you can also recharge by savoring fresh seafood at restaurants near the harbor.
+Then continue on to the charming fishing village of Laxe, where you can savor freshly caught seafood at harbor-side restaurants.

 Casa do Arco